OcelotBabou/Quartz/content/2-The World/Regions/Cities/Dravenhold.md

 **Overview:**

-Lucien’s Hold is the emerging capital of the Road North, built atop the ruins of an ancient bridge that once spanned the chasm dividing northern and southern Siar’Morrin.
+Lucien’s Hold is the emerging capital of the [[Road North]], built atop the ruins of an ancient bridge that once spanned the chasm dividing northern and southern Siar’Morrin.
 Commanded by [[Lucien Draven]], it serves as both a fortified city and a symbol of [[New Birania]]’s ambition to reconnect the continent.

 **Description:**